brunopk/myspends/README.md

    - `*.sheets.*.columns` may have the `Reimbursement` (or `Devolución`) key.
    - Values on `*.class` must match with a spread sheet handler (classes in *src/spreadsheets* that extends from `BaseSpreadSheetHandler`).
    - Values on `*.sheets.*.class` must match with a sheet handler (classes in *src/spreadsheets* that extends from `BaseSheetHandler`).
-3. Copy the content of *html/GSite.html* to the corresponding part of the Google Site in order to edit the web interface.
-Take into account that available options for dropdowns in Google Forms must match with options in the HTML.
+3. Copy the content of *html/GSite.html* to Google Site and follow instructions in section "Google Site" below.
 4. Upload the content :

    ```shell